The feasibility of multi-graph alignment: a Bayesian approach: Introduction

-Specifically, for any $\eps > 0$: \begin{itemize} \item if $\rho \geq (1 + \eps) \rho_0$, there exists an estimator $\hat{\bi}$ which is equal to the underlying permutation $\bi^*$ with high probability; \item if $\rho \leq (1 - \eps) \rho_0$, partial alignment is intractable: for any estimator $\hat{\bi}$ of $\bi^*$, $ov(\hat{\bi}, \bi^*) = o_{\Proba}(1)$, where the {\em overlap} $ov(\hat{\bi}, \bi^*)$ is defined in (\ref{strongov}). \end{itemize} \end{theorem} As in the $2$-graph case (see \cite{settling}), we observe an "all-or-nothing" phenomenon: either exact alignment is possible, or partial alignment is intractable.
+Specifically, for any $\eps > 0$: \begin{itemize} \item if $\rho \geq (1 + \eps) \rho_0$, there exists an estimator $\hat{\bi}$ which is equal to the underlying permutation $\bi^*$ with high probability; \item if $\rho \leq (1 - \eps) \rho_0$, partial alignment is intractable: for any estimator $\hat{\bi}$ of $\bi^*$, $ov(\hat{\bi}, \bi^*) = o_{\Proba}(1)$. \end{itemize} \end{theorem} As in the $2$-graph case (see \cite{settling}), we observe an "all-or-nothing" phenomenon: either exact alignment is possible, or partial alignment is intractable.
 This is a broad phenomenon, which has been observed for many classes of dense models; we thus see that it still holds for $p \geq 3$ graphs.

-Following this document's prepublication, the authors were made aware of the concurrent study \cite{newah2} which recovers the first point from Theorem \ref{mainthm}, and identifies a necessary lower bound $\rho \geq \frac{\rho_0}{2}(1-o(1))$ for the closely related \textbf{detection problem} (ie. determining whether the graphs are correlated).
+Following this document's prepublication, the authors were made aware of the concurrent study \cite{newah2} studying the closely related {detection problem} for the Gaussian case (i.e. determining whether the graphs are correlated); it shows that detection is possible above the threshold $\rho_0$, and is impossible underneath the threshold $\frac{\rho_0}{2}$.
 The second part of our theorem suggests that the true threshold for this problem may also be $\rho_0$, but this is not immediately clear.

-We will also formulate some similar statements for the Erdős–Rényi model. \begin{theorem} Assume that $\lambda s(1 - (1 - s)^{p-1}) < 1$.
-Then, partial alignment is intractable. \end{theorem} \begin{conjecture} Assume that $\lambda s(1 - (1 - s)^{p-1}) > 1$.
-Then, partial alignment is feasible: there exists an estimator $\hat{\bi}$ and some $\eps > 0$ such that, with high probability, $ov(\hat{\bi}, \bi^*) > \eps$. \end{conjecture} Just like in the two-graph case, this hypothetical cutoff represents a topological phenomenon: $\lambda s(1 - (1 - s)^{p-1})$ is the parameter of the Erdős–Rényi graph $H^{(1)} = G^{(1)} \cap (G^{(2)} \cup \ldots \cup G^{(p)})$, and so our theorem-conjecture pair states that the feasibility of partial alignment should depend only on whether the graph $H^{(1)}$ has a giant component.
+We will also formulate a similar statement for the Erdős–Rényi model. \begin{theorem} Assume that $\lambda s(1 - (1 - s)^{p-1}) < 1$.
+Then, partial alignment is intractable. \end{theorem}

+Just like in the two-graph case, this hypothetical cutoff represents a topological phenomenon: $\lambda s(1 - (1 - s)^{p-1})$ is the parameter of the Erdős–Rényi graph $H^{(1)} = G^{(1)} \cap (G^{(2)} \cup \ldots \cup G^{(p)})$, and so our theorem-conjecture pair states that the feasibility of partial alignment should depend only on whether the graph $H^{(1)}$ has a giant component.
 This idea is supported by the results from the recent preprint \cite{exacter}, where it is proven that the cutoff for exact alignment is the same as the cutoff for $H^{(1)}$ to be connected.

 The proofs of these theorems are based upon a common framework, which we develop in Section \ref{infsection}: we establish some necessary and sufficient conditions for the feasibility of a certain class of Bayesian estimation problems (including partial graph alignment).
 This framework is applicable to a large number of high-dimensional statistical problems, beyond simply graph alignment problems.